kown7/sltoo/docs/traceability/rmtoo-Traceability.md

 \begin{itemize}

-\item It's an honour to open this topic's session: Applied SE.
+\item Welcome everyone; it's an honour to open this topic's session: Applied SE.

+\item Couple of words about myself

-\item hen talking about requirements, we should also define the requirements of the problem we're trying to solve.
+\item When talking about requirements, we should also define the requirements of the problem we're trying to solve.

 \item Storytime